MasterSunne/chess/notes.md

 URLConnection.getInputStream() allows you to connect a client and read data from server HttpExchange.getRequestBody() allows the server to read data from a client ResultSet.getBinaryStream(int columnIndex)

+# Phase 3 Implementation Tips
+What do Web API handlers do?
+Put logic for validating an auth token in a handler base class so it can be shared by multiple handlers or a Service class that can be shared by multiple services. pick whether to do it in the service or handler -deserialize JSON request body to Java request object -call service class to perform the requested function passing it to the Java request object -call service class to perform the requested function, passing it the Java request object -wait and receive the Java response object from service -serialize response obj to JSON
+-send HTTP response back to client w/status code and response body